 Publicly-traded Securities

-Gifts of readily marketable securities will be counted and credited at the full fair market value based on the average of the high and low quoted selling price on the day the donor relinquishes control of the asset to ETSU.
+Gifts of readily marketable securities will be counted and credited at the full fair market value based on the average of the high and low quoted selling prices on the day the donor relinquishes control of the asset to ETSU.

 Shares of mutual funds will be counted and credited at the net asset value of the shares on the gift date.